 Alleged victims have no legal obligation to cooperate with or even talk to a victim services counselor.
 If you do talk to them, keep in mind that they are supposed to be helping you.
 Tell them if you want a particular outcome and cut them off if they are unhelpful.

-Unlike most other types of criminal cases, when you are the alleged victim in a case of family violence assault that the government has brought against your husband or wife, traditional spousal immunity or spousal privilege does not apply, which means that the government can force you to testify against your spouse at trial.
+Alleged Victims: Unlike most other types of criminal cases, when you are the alleged victim in a domestic assault case that the government filed against your husband or wife, traditional spousal immunity or spousal privilege does not apply, which means that the government can force you to testify against your spouse at trial.

 Texas law allows prosecutors to seek a “family violence” conviction even when the defendant and alleged victim are not what one might ordinarily consider family.
 In addition to blood relatives, a family violence allegation can be made against a foster child or parent, former spouse, domestic partner, roommate, boyfriend, girlfriend, and even a former boyfriend or girlfriend.
 Depending on the relationship, the term “dating violence” is sometimes used in place of “family violence.”